 For even better results, cover the crushed ice in the blender halfway with ice water.
 When making my frappuccino for this article, I used 1 cup of ice cubes and 1 and a half cups of coffee ice cubes, blending for 15 seconds.

 Pro Tip: For a stronger frappuccino, freeze pre-made espresso or regular strong brewed coffee into coffee ice cubes.
 This is a great use for any leftover coffee from your last brew.
 You could also make cubed milk if you want a smoother and thicker drink resembling a milkshake, but don’t leave it in the freezer too long or it will get flaky.
 Don’t try freezing sweetened condensed milk, as it will never fully solidify – learned that one from experience!

 2. Prepare The Espresso (Or Really Strong Coffee)

 Looking for an easy frappuccino recipe without espresso?
-If you do not have an espresso maker, 3 ounces of strong brewed coffee also works.
+If you do not have an espresso maker, 90 ml of strong brewed coffee also works.
 Brew with a coffee maker like a French Press, Moka pot, or Aeropress for best results.
-I recommend using freshly ground dark roast beans to brew your coffee for the richest flavor.
+I recommend using freshly ground dark roast beans to brew your coffee for the richest flavour.